phoenixframework/phoenix/guides/controllers.md

 defmodule HelloWeb.PageController do
   use HelloWeb, :controller

-  def index(conn, _params) do
+  def home(conn, _params) do
-    render(conn, :index)
-  end
-end
+    render(conn, :home, layout: false) end end
 ```

 The first line below the module definition invokes the `__using__/1` macro of the `HelloWeb` module, which imports some useful modules.

-`PageController` gives us the `index` action to display the Phoenix [welcome page] associated with the default route Phoenix defines in the router.
+`PageController` gives us the `home` action to display the Phoenix [welcome page] associated with the default route Phoenix defines in the router.

 ## Actions